Categories

 If you are someone who writes fiction to make money, you don’t get writer’s block.

 You don’t have the luxury of writer’s block.
-Whether you are going the traditional route, the indie route, or a hybrid, you’re doing it at a professional level in exchange for funds.
+Whether you are going the traditional route, the indie route, or hybrid, you’re doing it at a professional level in exchange for funds.
 You are a professional writer.

-You may experience “project” block, as my friend Michael Stackpole once said.
-You might be working on a project and get stuck for a second.
-What’s the solution to that?
-You go to another project.
+You may experience “project” block, as my friend Michael Stackpole says.
+You might be working on a project and get stuck for a moment.

-Most of my writer friends in the indie world have more than one project going at any one time for just such an occasion.
+Most of my writer friends in the indie world have more than one project going at any one time.
 Maybe your urban fantasy isn’t working for you this morning, so you shift to your YA romance.
 For those in traditional publishing, if you’re doing a book a year, you still probably have more than one project going because you don’t know which one will sell.

 In any case, you’re a professional.
-You are expected to turn over fiction for your audience.
-There’s no room for writer’s block.
+You are expected to craft fiction for your audience.
+There’s no time for writer’s block.

 I recently wrote a 90,000-word novel in three months.
 The first month was for research and outlining.
 The other two months were for writing.
-Almost every day, I got up, looked at where I was, figured out what part of the story I was in, and dove in, getting 2,000 to 3,000 words a day.
-I followed an outline, and when you’ve crafted a really good outline, you don’t get writer’s block.
+Almost every day, I got up, looked at where I was, figured out what part of the story I was in, and dove in.
+I wrote 2,000 to 3,000 words a day.

 You might get tired, which is different.
 Physical or personal setbacks are not writer’s block.

-When under contract for that novel, I overwrote as much as I could to build in time for unforeseen events.
-Things happen, so I wrote as much as I could when I was in the zone.
-I don’t believe in writing every day as a necessity.
-For me, I write when I can.
-But having a solid outline and writing like hell when you can means there’s no room for writer’s block.
+When under contract for that novel, I overwrote as much as I could.
+That way, I built in time for unforeseen events.
+I wrote as much as I could when I was in “the zone.”

 I beat my deadline by a week.

-Now, let’s talk about the more fun side: What if you’re just working on something as a hobbyist, enthusiast, or apprentice?
-When you’re stuck, there are a few things I always recommend to my students.
+Let’s talk about the more fun side: What if you’re working on something as a hobbyist, enthusiast, or apprentice?
+When you’re stuck, here’s what I recommend.

-First, get out of your space.
+Get out of your space.

 You probably have a space that you typically write in.
 If the routine isn’t working for you, you need somewhere new.
 Go to a library, a park, a coffee shop, or even a different room in your home.
 Change your visual and sensory perspective to kickstart your creativity.

-Third, get to the good scene.
+Get to the good scene.

 There’s no rule that says you have to write in order.
 Write what excites you the most.
+If you find some scenes you dread writing, maybe those scenes should not be in the story.

-Fourth, engage with your favorite media.
+Engage with your favorite media.

 Watching favorite movies, reading favorite books, listening to favorite music, or reading poetry can be really good for breaking up a solid logjam in writer’s block.
-But avoid mindless scrolling on social media.
+But don’t mindless scroll online.
 Be deliberate in your engagement.
+Choose media that you truly love.

+Your Voice was influenced by movies, by media, by songs, by other things that you’ve read.
 So invest back into those.
 Go read your favorite book.
 Take an hour, make your favorite food, sit in your comfy chair and get back into the thing that led you to today.
-Other authors, other storytellers, guided you to today.
-Go revisit them, hang out with them, read them, watch them.

 Which is not the same thing as, “Well, Tom said take a couple hours…” and look at YouTube.